 Child Custody Lawyer Arlington, TX

-If you are going through a divorce or separation and have children, you will need a child custody lawyer Arlington, TX trusts to address where your children will live, how they will spend time with each parent and who will make decisions about legal issues like medical care.
+If you are going through a divorce or separation and have children, you will need a child custody lawyer Arlington, TX trusts.
+The Brandy Austin Law Firm can help you make decisions that address where your children will live, how they will spend time with each parent and who will make decisions about legal issues like medical care.
 It’s important to note, even if you were never married, it’s important to have a custody order in place by the court.
-We regularly file Suits Affecting Parent-Child Relationships (or SAPCRs) for separated parents.
-We can also assist in modifying your current child custody orders if those orders no longer reflect the need of your family.
+Our firm regularly files Suits Affecting Parent-Child Relationships (or SAPCRs) for separated parents.
+Arlington, TX child custody lawyers can also assist in modifying your current child custody orders if those orders no longer reflect the needs of your family.